 Many of you asked how to make this fabulous Caldo de Pollo or Chicken Soup Mexican Style in an Instant Pot.
 For the ones who never made this recipe before and do not have an Instant Pot, here is the original version of this soup.

 What is Caldo de Pollo

-Whenever you are in Mexico, and no matter how hot or humid the climate is, soup appears on the menu.
-While you can always buy canned soup and call it a day, making a soup from scratch is well worthwhile.
+No matter how hot or humid the climate is, soup appears on the menu whenever you are in Mexico.
+While you can always buy canned soup and call it a day, making soup from scratch is worthwhile.

 Caldo de pollo is a Mexican chicken soup made with different parts of chicken and vegetables.
 Every country has a version of it, and the ingredients are based on availability and specific cuisine.

 While every Mexican household has its own recipe of Caldo de Pollo, the dish, in general, has chicken, lots of different vegetables, a little rice or pasta, and it is served perhaps with a slice or two of avocado, fresh cilantro(coriander), and always wedges of lime on the side and some hot sauce.

-Warm corn tortillas are all you need and optional, a dollop of Mexican crema or a good quality sour cream to add to the bowl.
+Warm corn tortillas are all you need.
+Optional, add a dollop of Mexican crema or a good quality sour cream to the bowl.